lilcorey/reactDarksky/README.md

 # React Weather app

-## This weathe forecast is built using Darksky API
+## This weather forecast is built using Darksky API

 clone the repo to a working directory:
 ```node